Academic Support and Success Center

 The Academic Support & Success Center (ASSC) is available to offer individual assistance and guidance to student-doctors through services such as study skills, test-taking strategies, stress management, time management, organization, and structure.

-The ASSC Academic Counselors also supervise the LUCOM Tutorial Program and the Graduate Assistants who provide supplementary reviews.
-Additionally, any student-doctor who is interested in finding a study group to fit their needs can utilize the Study Group Search Program, an optional program that is offered at the beginning of first and second semester each academic year.
+The ASSC Academic Counselors also supervise the LUCOM Tutorial Program which provides supplementary reviews.
+Additionally, any student-doctor who is interested in finding a study group to fit their needs can utilize the Study Group Search (SGS) Program, an optional program that is offered at the beginning of first and second semester each academic year.
 They will be matched according to survey responses.

 Mission of the ASSC